dst202/blog-test/posts/graphQL-API-in-vanilla-JavaScript.md

 repoDetailsContainer.innerHTML = repoList;
 ```

 Hopefully, the comments do some justice as to what is going on.
 In the end, we have successfully created a very minimal Github profile to fetch any users first 20 repositories through the GitHub GraphQL API and displayed the data.
 With GraphQL it is easy to query for data - through one endpoint - that might usually need requests to multiple endpoints in a REST API.
-If you want to take a look at the complete code please checkout the repo on GitHub here.
-Or checkout a live version hosted on Netlify here.
+If you want to take a look at the complete code please checkout the repo on GitHub [here](https://github.com/cortehz/github-profile).
 I hope this was worth your time.
 In part two, we would add a search to be able to filter through through the displayed repos.